 I have to admit it… not all my travel is work related.
 I do also travel for leisure… and absolutely love weekends away.

 But since my regular Austria trips have seized recently, every excuse will do to come back, as I fell heavily for Vienna.

-So when it came to choosing a location for a girly catch up with my friend, we very quickly opted for Vienna.
+So, when it came to choosing a location for a catch up with my friend, we very quickly opted for girly weekend in Vienna.

 After all, what’s not to love about Vienna if you are a pair of coffee loving shopping addicts?

 So here we are, a lovely sunny weekend, husbands (and kid) abandoned at home, high heels packed, ready to enjoy ourselves.

 A girly weekend in Vienna: Day One